garrandall/popular-music-data/tracks/georgia-rain-trisha-yearwood.md

 By the time we climbed inside.
 An' I don't remember what was poundin' more...
 The heart in my chest or the hood of that Ford.
-As the sky fell in an' the storm clouds poured,
+As the sky fell in and the storm clouds poured,
 Worlds away outside.

 The Georgia rain on the Jasper county clay,
 Couldn't wash away all the love we made.
-Just you an' me down that ol' dirt road...
+Just you and me down that ol' dirt road...
 No one saw a thing except for the Georgia rain.

 Screen door flappin' in the wind...